Immiora/the-narrow/wiki/quests/SessionLog.md

 Danyers are everywhere: married to many fiefdoms.
 Berrogar are not.

-The Duke is a vassal of the King under the mountain.
-House in Underharbor if the person to go through: lady Anja.
-Sir John is sworn to celebacy, Thomas is unwell ans is sickly.
+The Duke is a vassal of the King under the Mountain.
+House in Underharbor is the person to go through: lady Anja.
+Sir John is sworn to celebacy, Thomas is unwell and is sickly.

 Conflict in Screelands: mulberry trees with nightsilk (luxurious fancy fabric for nobles): conflict between miners and the lords.

+### Session 7

+Are we being pushed into conflict wiht Dainyrs by some external forces?
+Is this related to the retreating of the hobgoblins?

+Toblin is going to be picked up by the independent envoy and an investigation will be carried out by the Duke about the kidnapping and our involvement in it.

+the Engineer + giant + hobgoblins working on the dam.
+Bruno is still injured.

+Naumi: hobgoblins took interest in the cave and set up camp there.

+It is winter there.
+Seasons are unpredictable, but the Feywild creatures apparently can anticipate the weather.
+The Beekeper mentioned that winter is coming and is going to stay for a while.
+Elith finds it weird as usually the seasons change unpredictably.
+It is October.
+Dainyr may attach in spring.
+Helena is amassing armies even though she is likely manipulated by someone.

+Bergil, the sorcerer: who is he?

+An idea: to send Gridd and Bairok as spies to hobgoblins: to Hob.

+Northerly Margaeve Courts?

+Something about the passage of time?

+There was a girl: Maryen Omara, good friend of Saturno and Gavon.
+Beekeeper: are you a butterfly yet?

+Elith feels the winter in the surroundings.
+Coming from the River?
+Queen of the river.
+There are more Northerly Margaeve Courts: queen of Winter.
+Bruno: she is dangerous.
+The place is enchanted.
+Contents of a covenance?
+A covenance made that grants the lands surrounding the river.
+It would be guarded by someone in a big city.
+The contents will be broken soon enough.
+I now have five amulets.

+Everyone can approach the cave.

+1) read up on lore in the library + talk to people about queens and covenance

+It's 16 of October.
+It's always been winter.
+Only sir Gygus experienced other seasons.
+They invaded and some time later (5-10) it became winter.
+River flow may change unexpectedly and that could be connected to some major events?

+There are deep religious libraries in Magdalen: Fall of Tress and Avalrona